Armenians fired positions of Azerbaijani Army using grenade launchers

 Baku.
-6 September.
-REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 123 times throughout the day, using large-caliber machine guns and grenade launchers.
+12 April.
+REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 115 times throughout the day, using grenade launchers.

 Report was informed in the press service of the Azerbaijani Ministry of Defence (MoD).

-The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Chilaburt village of Terter region, Shuraabad, Shikhlar, Bash Garvand, Javahirli, Abdinli, Garagashly, Shirvanly, Novruzlu, Yusifjanly, Marzili villages of Aghdam region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Ashaghy Seyidahmadli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goygol, Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Chilaburt village of Terter region, Taghibeyli, Shikhlar, Shirvanly, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Garakhanbayli, Gorgan, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in, Goranboy, Terter, Aghdam, Khojavand and Fuzuli regions.

 News DepartmentNews Author